silnrsi/font-eeyek/README.md

 Eeyek is a font for the Meetei Mayek (Meitei Mayek) script.

+The original Meetei Mayek glyphs are copyright (c) 1999-2019 Pravabati Chingangbam and Tabish (tabishq@gmail.com) with Reserved Font Name "Eeyek".

+Revisions and Latin glyphs are copyright (c) 1997-2019 SIL International.

-Eeyek is Copyright (c) 1999-2019 Pravabati Chingangbam and Tabish (tabishq@gmail.com) and is released under under the [SIL Open Font License (scripts.sil.org/OFL)](http://scripts.sil.org/OFL).
+The font is released under under the [SIL Open Font License (scripts.sil.org/OFL)](http://scripts.sil.org/OFL).

 For details - including any Reserved Font Names - see [OFL.txt](OFL.txt).